sasjs/sasjs.io/slides30min.md

 - [@sasjs/cli](https://github.com/sasjs/cli) - CI/CD and Automated Deployment

 <!--
-Now I've given a flavour of what you can do with SASjs, lets break down what it actually is.
-It's a fframework of parts.
+Now I've given you a flavour of what can be done with SASjs, lets break down what it actually is.
+It's a framework of parts.
 Each part can be used individually, but when used together they provide a serious accelerator for SAS app development & deployment.
 The key components are:
 * Macro Core library, written in SAS
-* Adapter to provide the connectivity to SAS, written in Typescript
+* The Adapter which provide the connectivity to SAS, written in Typescript
-* CLI in Javascript, which uses the adapter under the hood.
+* CLI, written in Javascript, which uses the adapter under the hood.
 -->

 ---